 5. Norwegian Forest Cat

-Did you know the Siberian is also considered a possible ancestor of the Norwegian Forest Cat?
-A domestic breed originating in Northern Europe, this furry feline is adapted to cold climate thanks to its woolly coat that not only keeps out cold but also water.
+Did you know that the tenth largest cat breed, the Siberian, is also considered a possible ancestor of the Norwegian Forest Cat?
+A domestic breed originating in Northern Europe, this furry feline is adapted to cold climates thanks to its woolly coat that not only keeps out cold but also water.
 While they’re already one of the largest cat breeds in the world on their own, it’s this thick coat that helps sell the image – especially since it can be up to 4 inches thick!

 Male Norwegian Forest Cats tend to weigh as much as 16 pounds.
 In rare cases, they’ve been recorded weighing up to 22 pounds!
 That’s an impressive size considering some cat breeds almost never exceed 10 pounds.
 They can also grow to be up to 12 inches tall and 18 inches long.

 We can’t talk about Ragamuffins without first talking about Ragdolls!
 First bred in the 1960s, these large cats are known as the dogs of the cat world due to their friendly and affectionate personality.
 They have a large, muscular body and thick fur that can come in a variety of colors and markings.

 They’re also one of the largest cat breeds in the world.